 Plurality of leadership in a church means that two or more leaders are working together as a team.
 They each have equal responsibility in the church, but that does not mean they all do the same things or that they all spend equal amounts of time serving the church.
 We see plurality in the New Testament by example and not by command, which means it's not wrong for a church to have one person making leadership decisions.
-Just as a family is usually stronger with two parents working together, so also in a church, it is usually better for two or more leaders working together than for a single leader making the decisions in a church.
+Just as a family is usually stronger with two parents working together, so also in a church, it is usually better for two or more leaders to work together than for a single leader to make all the decisions in a church.
 Plurality of leaders is beneficial in several ways:

-- It is an excellent way to model love and unity. - There is greater wisdom when the experience, knowledge, and gifting are combined from more than one person. - It provides support and protection for leaders.
-It protects from bad decisions. - It promotes humility.
+- It is an excellent way to model love and unity. - There is greater wisdom when the experience, knowledge, and gifting are combined from more than one person. - It provides support and protection for leaders. - It protects from bad decisions. - It promotes humility.

 Consensus in decision making is important for plurality of leadership.
-This is different than making decisions by a majority vote or the senior leader making the final decision.
+This is different than making decisions by a majority vote or by the senior leader making the final decision.
 Discussion with humility is required.
 All the leaders coming to agreement (consensus) usually takes more time than other methods, but the results are well worth the time.
 Following are practical guidelines for coming to consensus when making decisions:

-- Pray together. - Listen closely to everyone's opinions, asking questions to understand their underlying reasons. - Validate the other person.
-Show appreciation and affirmation. - Restate their thinking on issues and why their point of view is important to them. - Give time for processing.
+- Pray together. - Listen closely to everyone's opinions and ask questions to understand their underlying reasons. - Validate the other person.
+Show appreciation and affirmation. - Restate the other person's thinking on an issue and why his point of view is important to him. - Give time for processing.
 Quick decisions might neglect some of the issues. - Look for solutions that accommodate and include each person's view point and concern. - Defer or compromise with each other whenever possible.

 NOTE: These same principles are also important for husbands and wives making decisions.

 Actually they are important for every situation where people need to work together.